JamieMason/ImageOptim-CLI/README.md

 ## Similar Projects

 Similar projects exist such as **[toy/image\_optim](https://github.com/toy/image_optim)** so check those out as well.
-The main difference between these projects are that image_optim has you install each of the optimisation tools yourself but ImageOptim-CLI provides them.
+The main difference between these projects are that image_optim has you install each of the optimisation tools yourself but ImageOptim-CLI provides them, image_optim also depends on you having Ruby installed.

 Another web optimisation tool is **[JamieMason/Unreadable](https://github.com/JamieMason/Unreadable)**, a CSS-aware HTML minifier and optimizer for the command line.